Kotlin/dokka/README.md

     impliedPlatforms = ["JVM"] // See platforms section of documentation

     // Manual adding files to classpath
-    // This property not overrides classpath collected from kotlinTasks but appends to it classpath = [new File("$buildDir/other.jar")]
+    // This property doesn't override classpath collected from kotlinTasks but appends to it classpath = [new File("$buildDir/other.jar")]

     // By default, sourceRoots is taken from kotlinTasks, following roots will be appended to it